My Husband’s First Furniture Makeover

 Before we went any further, we knew we had to do something about the damaged finish on the top of the dresser.
 So we taped things off and stripped the top, as well as 2 of the drawers.

-After the wood dried, there were a few stubborn spots that I had to sand down to bare wood.
-But then I finally had a nice smooth wood surface!
+I ended up needing 2 layers of the chemical stripper to get most of the old finish off.
+After the wood dried, there were a few stubborn spots that I had to sand bare.
+But then I finally had a nice smooth surface!

-Repairing Veneer
+Repairing Chipped Veneer

 Then, before we could dive into painting, we still had a lot of repairs to make on a lot of chipped veneer at the base of the dresser.

-I made a newbie mistake and let the Bondo harden too fast, so I had to mix another batch of Bondo together to fill in the rest of the chipped veneer.
+I made a newbie mistake and let the Bondo harden too fast, so I had to mix another batch together to fill in the rest of the chipped veneer.
+Once it was completely dry, I used our sander to get all the excess Bondo off.

+Check out my honest Bondo wood filler review here.
 See the full tutorial on how to fix chipped wood and repair damaged veneer here!
-And learn about the best sanders for furniture in this post!
+And check out the best sanders for furniture in this post!

-Get the Secrets!
+Get Our Secrets!

 Grab this super convenient How to Repair Furniture Ebook with all of our secrets on how to repair furniture for only $14.